9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 If your home decor overhaul includes your kitchen, consider temporary tiling as well.

-There are a ton of great options on the market for peel-and-stick backsplashes and tiles, so this can be an easy and affordable route to take if installing a new tile backsplash isn’t in your budget.
+There are many great options for peel-and-stick backsplashes and tiles on the market, so this can be an easy and affordable route if installing a new tile backsplash isn’t in your budget.

 Upgrade Your Light Fixtures

-Lighting can be easily overlooked, but it’s one of the factors that has the biggest impact on every single room in your home.
+Lighting can be easily overlooked, but it’s one of the factors that has the most significant impact on every single room in your home.

-You can completely change the ambiance of a space by swapping out your light fixtures, and this can be an easy and cost-effective way to spruce up your decor quickly.
+You can completely change the ambiance of a space by swapping out your light fixtures, which can be an easy and cost-effective way to spruce up your decor quickly.

-Replace old lamps and ceiling mounts with new ones to refresh a space easily.
+Replace old lamps and ceiling mounts with new ones to refresh a space quickly.

-You can also add some interest to a room by installing lighting where it didn’t exist before, like adding wall sconces in your bathroom, or under-cabinet lighting in your kitchen.
+You can also add some interest to a room by installing lighting that didn’t exist before, like adding wall sconces in your bathroom or under-cabinet lighting in your kitchen.

 Consider adding a dimming feature so that you can easily change up the ambiance in a room at the click of a button.